-The College opened at Liverpool, NSW in 1856.
+Moore College opened at Liverpool, NSW in 1856.
 It owed its existence to several people.
 One was an early settler in Sydney, Thomas Moore, who left his estate for educational purposes.
-Another was the Anglican Bishop of Sydney, Frederic Barker
+Another was the Anglican Bishop of Sydney, Frederic Barker.

-During its long history, the College has had twelve Principals and over three thousand graduates.
+During its long history, the College has had thirteen Principals and over four thousand graduates.

 The College moved from Liverpool to Newtown in 1891 in order to be near the University of Sydney.

-Since the late 1950’s there has been a significant extension of the College campus, the growth of a major theological library, an increase in the numbers and qualifications of the faculty, and the introduction of the four year course.
+Since the late 1950s the College has seen a significant extension of the college campus, the growth of a major theological library, an increase in the numbers and qualifications of the faculty, and the introduction of the four year course.

 Purchases of property on the southern side of Carillon Avenue have made it possible over the years to expand the Library, Administration and Dining Room facilities and to provide housing for married students and faculty.
 1994 saw the opening of the Broughton Knox Teaching Centre.
-Further development and expansion of the College campus is planned.
+Further development and expansion of the College campus is planned from late 2014.

 The College has rendered its chief service to the Anglican Diocese of Sydney, the majority of whose clergy train at the College.
 However, the College has also been instrumental in educating many men and women who have served in other parts of Australia and beyond and in other Protestant denominations.